ghurson/Eat-Ship-and-Go-Home/_posts/2016-01-08-introduction-to-wordpress.md

 # Wordpress

 Wordpress is an application masquerading as a framework.
 It's original intention was to create an online environment that people could customize.
 Think of a really big, fancy myspace account.
 It became very popular, and eventually was released as an open-source blogging platform.
 In the decade since that a community has grown around building up the Wordpress experience that draws from some of the best and brightest engineers all over the country.
 The result is a robust system that has greatly expanded on the core functions of the Wordpress blogging system.
+What that means for you as a developer is that there are many functions made available to you to help you access and parse your information.
+Many of these functions are simplifications of slightly more complex development functions.
+As you progress in your career, you will grow to understand their construction, but for now - just run with it.

 ## Templating